 - Removal of cataracts

 Treating amblyopia involves forcing the brain to use the visual images from the affected eye.
 Sometimes this is accomplished simply by correcting refractive errors with eyeglasses or contact lenses.
 Sometimes doctors force the child to use the weaker eye by putting a patch over the better eye (patching) or using eye drops to blur the vision in the better eye.
 Patching or using eye drops in the better eye allows the weaker eye to get stronger.
+Sometimes patching or eye drops are begun once refractive errors can no longer be corrected with eyeglasses or contact lenses.

 If strabismus is the cause, it should be corrected with surgery after vision has been equalized between the eyes.